course-kit/guides/getting-started.md

 ### Product URL

-Once you’ve created a Gumroad product, you’ll be given a link to the product page.
+Once you've created a Gumroad product, you'll be given a link to the product page.
 This URL is then placed in the course frontmatter from where it can be retrieved and shown across your site.

 ### Redirect URL